-Elizabeth Foydel is the Deputy Policy Director at IRAP.
+Elizabeth Foydel is the Private Sponsorship Program Director at IRAP.
 In this role, Elizabeth works on IRAP’s systemic advocacy to improve humanitarian immigration for refugees and other displaced persons, with particular focuses on U.S. administrative policy and on resettlement policies and complementary pathways abroad.

 Prior to joining IRAP, Elizabeth was a Presidential Fellow at the Open Society Foundations in New York, where she worked on a variety of projects related to human rights, rule of law, and organizational governance.